Once Upon a Time in China and America: Production

 The film was shot at the Alamo Village, the film set originally created for John Wayne's The Alamo and other locations in South Texas.
 Lau Kar-wing served as the film's assistant and second unit director.

 Awards and nominations

 Box office

-Jet Li's return to the series - and, in all likelihood, the final installment of the franchise - opened on the weekend of Chinese New Year, and faced stiff competition from director Hung's own film, Mr. Nice Guy.
+Jet Li's return to the series opened on the weekend of Chinese New Year, and faced stiff competition from director Hung's own film, Mr. Nice Guy.
 Still, it grossed HK$30,268,415 at the Hong Kong box office.

 Mandarin version

 A sync-sound Mandarin soundtrack features a number of the Chinese actors speaking their own language (including Jet Li, Patrick Lung - Richard Ng speaks Cantonese however), whilst others are dubbed.